hazelcast/hazelcast-python-client/README.md

 ### 7.2.1.
 Smart Client

-In the smart mode, the clients connect to each cluster member.
+In the smart mode, the clients connect to all the cluster members.
 Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
 Smart mode is the default mode.

 ### 7.2.2.
 Unisocket Client

 For some cases, the clients can be required to connect to a single member instead of each member in the cluster.
 Firewalls, security or some custom networking issues can be the reason for these cases.

-In the unisocket client mode, the client will only connect to one of the configured addresses.
+In the unisocket client mode, the client will only connect to one of the configured member addresses.
 This single member will behave as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.

 ## 7.3.
 Handling Failures